-Street Scene Grounds Maintenance teams are responsible for maintaining all adopted green areas within the highway, parks, open spaces and hedges that are the responsibility of the Council.
-The teams plant and maintain floral decorations, are responsible for Council Sports facilities and provide treatments to areas that require weed control.
+Street Scene Grounds Maintenance teams are responsible for maintaining all adopted green areas within the highway; also parks, open spaces and hedges that are the responsibility of the Council.
+The teams plant and maintain where appropriate, are responsible for Council Sports facilities, and provide treatments to areas that require weed control.

 We aim to cut grass 13 times between April and mid November, however operations are dependant on weather conditions.
 Additional cuts may be requested by Parish and Town Councils outside of this time period.

 - public open spaces

 During prolonged dry spells, it may not be necessary to cut the grass so often and in doing so may damage it.

 Grass can also be spoilt if cutting is attempted when it is too wet.
 In these circumstances grass cutting may be temporarily suspended.

 What is important is what the grass looks like, not how often it is cut.

 We will cut around obstacles such as trees, road signs, lamp posts etc., by strimming or we may use other approved weed control methods.

 We do not cut the grass that is privately owned or on properties/estates not owned by the council.

 If you are a St Leger Homes tenant and have an enclosed garden you can enquire about the chargeable garden maintenance scheme they run on their website.
 To visit this, click below